Drifter-Supremo/simpsons-quotes/TASKS.md

 - [x] Add Tailwind directives to `index.css`

 ### 1.4 Prepare Quote Data
-- [ ] Create `iconicQuotes.json` with at least 10 quotes, each including quote, character, episode, and season
+- [x] Create `iconicQuotes.json` with at least 10 quotes, each including quote, character, episode, and season (already present and curated)

 ---